flightaware/tohil/KNOTES.md

 defs = procster.procs.probe_procs()
 exec(defs)

 make the wrappers import into a namespace?

 make them define methods in a class?

+done, that's exactly what we do now.

 if tohil.call or tohil.eval or tohil.exec get a tcl error, instead of throwing RuntimeError have them throw a new TclError object that will include the errorCode, errorInfo, error frame, etc, from tcl.

+Done, python TclError class, instantiated from C with a tclobj as the argument to the innit routine.

 scrape the comment headers of the procs to create the docstrings for the tohil stuff